Pransav290302/NextGen-Elearning/README.md

 ## Project Flow

-The platform is structured around **three roles** — Student, Instructor, and Admin.
+The platform is structured around **three roles** — Student, Instructor and Admin.
-Each role has its own flow, features, and permissions.
+Each role has its own flow, features and permissions.

 ---